LucasRufo/solid-principles-with-csharp/README.md

 > "Keep interfaces small so that users don’t end up depending on things they don’t need."

-This one is very straight forward, looking at this code you should already see the principle violation:
+This one is very straight forward.
+Looking at this code, you should already see the principle violation:

 ```csharp
 public interface IRepository